ros2/ros2_documentation/source/Tutorials/Intermediate/Get-Backtrace-in-ROS2.rst

 Debugging a specific node with GDB
 ==================================

-To easily set up a GDB session before launching a ROS2 node, leverage the ``--prefix`` option in launch files.
+To easily set up a GDB session before launching a ROS 2 node, leverage the ``--prefix`` option in launch files.
 This option allows you to specify a command to execute before the node starts.
 For GDB debugging, use it as follows:

 .. note::

-  Important Note: Keep in mind that a ROS2 executable might contain multiple nodes.
+  Important Note: Keep in mind that a ROS 2 executable might contain multiple nodes.
   The ``--prefix`` approach ensures you're debugging the correct node within the process.

 **Why Direct GDB Usage Can Be Tricky**

-``--prefix`` will execute some bits of code before our ros2 command allowing us to insert some information.
+``--prefix`` will execute some bits of code before our ROS 2 command allowing us to insert some information.
 If you attempted to do ``gdb ex run --args ros2 run <pkg> <node>`` as analog to our example in the preliminaries, you’d find that it couldn’t find the ``ros2`` command.
 Additionally, trying to source your workspace within GDB would fail for similar reasons.
-This is because GDB, when launched this way, lacks the environment setup that normally makes the ``ros2`` command available.
+This is because GDB, when launched this way, lacks the environment setup that normally makes the ``ROS 2`` command available.

 **Simplifying the Process with --prefix**

 Rather than having to revert to finding the install path of the executable and typing it all out, we can instead use ``--prefix``.
 This allows us to use the same ``ros2 run`` syntax you’re used to without having to worry about some of the GDB details.

 .. code-block:: bash